kc8/vim/README.md

 - You will need ripgrep (rg): https://github.com/BurntSushi/ripgrep

 ### LSPs
-These need to be installed seperatley and added to the path so nvim lsp can use them There are some docs inside the lsp config files on how to get started
+** Changing to `mason` automates some of the configuration with LSPs These need to be installed seperatley and added to the path so nvim lsp can use them There are some docs inside the lsp config files on how to get started
 - You may need to add these to your path